performancecopilot/pcp/src/pcp2spark/README.md

 # PCP2SparkStreamCollector
 #
 # A basic spark streaming collector worker using the spark streaming
-# api to import pcp metrics into spark with conjuntion with pcp2spark.
+# api to import pcp metrics into spark with conjunction with pcp2spark.
 #

 # Import Required Libraries